mattseemon/todo.txt-cli-node/README.md

  * [todo.txt-cli](https://github.com/todotxt/todo.txt-cli)

+Icon made by [Maxim Basinski](https://www.flaticon.com/authors/maxim-basinski) from [www.flaticon.com](https://www.flaticon.com/)

 ## License <a name="license"></a>
-The source code in this repository is covered under the MIT License listed [here](license]).
+The source code in this repository is covered under the MIT License listed [here](license).
 Feel free to use this in your own projects with attribution!

 > Copyright (c) 2019 Matt Seemon
 >